scylladb/scylladb/docs/architecture/raft.rst

 The Raft upgrade procedure requires **full cluster availability** to correctly setup the Raft algorithm; after the setup finishes, Raft can proceed with only a majority of nodes, but this initial setup is an exception.
 An unlucky event, such as a hardware failure, may cause one of your nodes to fail.
 If this happens before the Raft upgrade procedure finishes, the procedure will get stuck and your intervention will be required.

-To verify that the procedure finishes, look at the log of every Scylla node (using ``journalctl _COMM=scylla``).
+To verify that the procedure finishes, look at the log of every ScyllaDB node (using ``journalctl _COMM=scylla``).
 Search for the following patterns:

 * ``Starting internal upgrade-to-raft procedure`` denotes the start of the procedure,
 * ``Raft upgrade finished`` denotes the end.